Mayor denounces fifth incident of hateful graffiti in Saint-Honoré, Que.

 It is the fifth such incident in the community since July 18.

-Tremblay said in an interview Thursday he decided to file a complaint with Quebec provincial police.
+Tremblay said in an interview Thursday he decided to file a complaint with provincial police.

 "Yesterday (Wednesday) morning was the worst of the worst," Tremblay said.
 "That's mischief on public property and I said: 'enough is enough'."